Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

 Costco is pushing it with the $7.49 price tag, and anything above this would make the meal too expensive.

 Homemade Beef Bulgogi

-Just like with the seasoned garlic chicken drumsticks, I understand and expect to pay a premium for a meat that is seasoned and pre-flavored, but I do think $3 is getting a little ridiculous for sauce and onions.
+Just like with the seasoned garlic chicken drumsticks, I understand and expect to pay a premium for meat that is seasoned and pre-flavored, but $3 is getting a little ridiculous for sauce and onions.

-If Costco decides to push the price up anymore, this may be the route I take in the future to get my at-home Korean bbq fix.
+If Costco decides to push the price up anymore, this may be the route I will take to get my at-home Korean bbq fix.